forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 draft: true

 ---
 For the past 3 years, we have been using Typescript and React at [Forestry.io](http://forestry.io).
-In that time we have used and abused many of the React community's patterns for extracting common behavior.
+We have used-and-abused many of the React community's patterns for extracting common behaviour.
 The three most important patterns–listed chronologically–are:

 1. Higher Order Components (HOCs)
 2. Render Props
 3. Hooks

 We have seen these patterns collide with the realities of a rapidly changing code base.
-Each of these patterns has been a significant improvement on it's predecessor.
-To demonstrate this claim, we'll take a look at how each of these patterns can be used to create a re-useable abstraction for fetching user data and passing it to a component.
+Each of these patterns has been a significant improvement on its predecessor.
+In this article we'll demonstrate how each of these patterns can be used for data fetching, and the pros and cons of each approach.

 [Browse the source on Github!](https://github.com/forestryio/react-patterns-article)